Man Killed In Road Rage Shooting In Springfield Identified, Authorities Say

 SPRINGFIELD, Pa.
 (CBS) — Authorities are investigating a deadly shooting on the roads of Delaware County.
 Investigators say it was a case of road rage.

 Police are searching for the person who pulled up to a vehicle and fatally shot another driver on a busy road in Springfield Township.
-A bullet hole is visible in the windshield of the victim’s car left on State Road/Route 1 near Meetinghouse Lane.READ MORE: 'We're Serious With This': Strike Of Casino Workers In Atlantic City Expected Amid Wage Negotiation
+A bullet hole is visible in the windshield of the victim’s car left on State Road/Route 1 near Meetinghouse Lane.READ MORE: Judge Ketanji Brown Jackson To Be Sworn In As First Black Woman On Supreme Court

 “It’s really unnerving and a little scary,” Jackie Washco, who heard the shooting, said.